 Amy Rannebarger

-With more than 20 years of experience spanning people operations, finance, compliance, risk management, and organizational development, Amy brings a rare, integrated perspective to business strategy.
-She is respected for her ability to translate complexity into clarity and is known for saying the hard thing in the room, with heart.
-Her career is defined by helping organizations move beyond performative leadership and outdated norms toward cultures built on trust, accountability, and grown up decision making.
+With more than 20 years of experience spanning people operations, finance, compliance, risk management, and organizational development, Amy brings a rare integrated perspective to business strategy.
+She is known for translating complexity into clarity and for saying the hard thing in the room with both honesty and heart.
+Her work challenges performative leadership and outdated workplace norms, helping organizations build cultures grounded in trust, accountability, and grown-up decision making.

-Outside of work, Amy is a proud mom of two incredible humans, wrangler of five rescue dogs, and partner to an endlessly supportive spouse who keeps her grounded when life gets extra.
-Music gives her life, and on a good day you’ll find her in her Jeep, top down and playlist loud, chasing the sun.
-She’s a fierce advocate for women in leadership, an active community builder, and a relentless champion for a life in pursuit of happy-ness.
+Outside of her professional work, Amy is a proud mom of two incredible humans, wrangler of five rescue dogs, and partner to an endlessly supportive spouse who keeps her grounded when life gets extra.
+Music fuels her soul, and on a good day you’ll find her in her Jeep, top down and playlist loud, chasing the sun.
+She is a fierce advocate for women in leadership, an active community builder, and a relentless champion for building a life in pursuit of happy-ness.

 • Lindenwood University - MHRM